This research into the history of democratic Architecture focuses on the morphology of national parliaments in the western tradition.

 However the heritage of the English democracy has much less to do with the Mediterranean democracies and much more with the Germanic ones.
 The tradition of a council of assistance and advice can be traced back to the Whitenagemot (the meeting of wise men) which was an Anglo-Saxon advisory council to the King.

 These assemblies dealt with jurisprudence and taxation but could also elect and dethrone a King.
-The Whitenagemot were a monarchial evolution of the traditional Germanic Thing, called Folkmoot in England.
-These were much more decentralised power-base and functioned as an assembly of the community leaders.
+The Whitenagemot were a monarchical evolution of the traditional Germanic “Thing”, called Folkmoot in England.
+These were much more decentralized power-bases and functioned as an assembly of the community leaders.
+These would presumably meet in external spaces with their own democratic spatial architectural tradition.

-The oldest survivors of such assemblies are the the Tynwald of the Isle of Man, Althingi in Iceland ant the Logting of the Faeroes Islands.
+The oldest survivors of such assemblies are the the Tynwald of the Isle of Man, Althingi in Iceland ant the Logting of the Faeroes Islands, all with their specific tradition of democratic architecture.

-With the Norman (again, northern Germanic) invasion of England in 1066 William I replaced the Whitenagemot with a less powerful advisory body called Curia Regis (directly translated as the Kings Court).
+With the Norman (again, northern Germanic) invasion of England in 1066, William I replaced the Whitenagemot with a less powerful advisory body called Curia Regis (directly translated as the Kings Court).
 Not only was this less powerful, but the members were now only those holding lands directly from the King.
 The Monarchy therefore held the assembly under complete control, only seeking it´s advise when needed.
-Henry I (1068 – 1135) reestablished some of the right and limits of the Kings power with the “Charter of Liberty” in 1100.
-This power struggle between the representative assembly and the monarchy has continued to this day.
+Henry I (1068 – 1135) was forced to reestablished some of the right and limits of the Kings power with the “Charter of Liberty” in 1100.
+This power struggle between the representative assembly and the monarchy has continued to this day with a direct influence on the British “democratic” architecture or the Parliament debating chambers.

 One can speculate that the history of democratic politics in Britain goes even further than the conquest of the Anglo-Saxons.
 Britons are genetically related to the Basque people of northern Spain and south-western France.
 The Basques were historically known for the equality of the sexes and for democratic forms of governance.
-Some of which survived until mediaeval times as Elizate, an early form of local government where the family heads would meet in front of the local church to decide on local matters.
-Tacitus´s description of the Celtic Britons above also indicates a form of decentralisation.
+Some of which survived until medieval times as Elizate, an early form of local government where the family heads would meet in front of the local church to decide on local matters.
+Tacitus´s description of the Celtic Britons above also indicates a form of decentralization.
 But this must remain a speculation.
+Again the democratic space would be the architecture of a local convenient landscape.

 So what is the architectural inheritance of this democratic heritage?
 There is no doubt that the formal or informal seating arrangement, itself forming a body of space, a space of bodies, is important in the power organisation of the assembly.
 It is the most primitive of human social organisation, who sits where, who speaks, where the focus is.

 Although difficult to decipher, one can attempt to project the spatial organisation from it and compare this with the historical records of the Icelandic Althingi, a Thing that survived well into late medieval times.
-The participants face each-other and there is a place of oratory to one side.
+The democratic architecture has participants face each-other and there is a place of oratory to one side.
 The status of the role of the Law-sayer (who recites the country law from memory) supports this.
-The Column of Marcus Aurelius indication of progressively raised platforms for the members this is supported by the Isle of Man´s Tynwald Hill arrangement and the Logberg (law rock) In Thingvellir, Iceland.
+The Column of Marcus Aurelius indicates a progressively raised platforms for the members.
+This is supported by the Isle of Man´s Tynwald Hill arrangement and the Logberg (law rock) In Thingvellir, Iceland.
 This arrangement is the reverse of the typical amphitheater arrangement of the Greco-Roman senate.
 There the seating arrangement is concave, with participants sitting in an amphitheatre style seating looking down towards the speaker.
 In the Germanic Thing the participants sit in a convex seating arrangement with the most powerful sitting at the top.
 There the participants sit above and face the general public in attendance.

-This is a very different type of morphology.
-The amphitheatre style is one of elitist, as the chamber is inward looking, used for and by the selected assembly only.
+This is a very different type of democratic architectural morphology.
+We could argue that the amphitheatre style is one of elitist, as the chamber is inward looking, used for and by the selected assembly only.
 The Germanic convex style is much more egalitarian, where the representatives, with their arguments and views, are on show to the public.
 These regional and national assemblies occurred periodically (usually annually) and the attendants would erect temporary accommodation adjacent to the assembly itself.
 These assemblies therefore became equally important meeting and market places between the various areas of the region.
-The organisation and hierarchy of this temporal nomadic town was no less important than the organisation of the assembly itself and would benefit from further study.
+The democratic organisation and architecture hierarchy of this temporal nomadic town was no less important than the organisation of the assembly itself and would benefit from further study.

 This change also affected the seating arrangement of the assembly itself.
 The Royal Courts would vary in size and purpose, but there are some common features.
 The Monarch (and the throne) would be a central or a focus feature (as literally demonstrated in the Bayeux Tapestry).

 Despite this current and historic oligarchy running through British politics, the idea of equality and democratic liberty runs deep in the British psyche.
 No clearer than in the story of King Arthur and the round table.
-The Arthurian myth is an obvious allegory of a more egalitarian democracy where the round table is its formal arrangement.
+The Arthurian myth is an obvious allegory of a more egalitarian democracy where the round table is the democratic formal arrangement of the spatial architecture.
 The round seating is an arrangement of equality and dialogue over authority or two sided confrontation.

 It is no coincidence that the reconstruction of Westminster in 1840 retained both the name of the Palace of Westminster, and the symmetrical and formal shape of a Royal Palace.
-To this day state architecture is expressed with the morphology of authoritative and elitist state.
+To this day state architecture is expressed with the morphology of both democratic architecture, and authoritative and elitist state.

-Other European democracies followed the same historical trajectory as the English, first overtaking the palaces of the deposed monarchs, and later to emulate their architecture in new palaces.
-The seats of European state´s power continued to be palatial until after the Second World War.
+Other European democracies followed a similar historical trajectory as the English, first overtaking the palaces of the deposed monarchs, and later to emulate their architecture in new palaces.
+The democratic seats of European state´s power continued to be a palatial architecture until after the Second World War.

 The use of scale to project power is as old as architecture.
-The ancient Greeks would build temples that imitated the same construction methods as domestic architecture, but over-scaled them, emphasised symmetry and transformed domestic materials into stronger materials.
-The access doors into the temple were oversized, and when worshipers entered the temple, an enormous statue of the god or goddess would face them.
+The ancient Greeks would build temples that imitated the same construction methods as domestic architecture, but over-scaled them, emphasised symmetry and transformed domestic readily available materials into more permanent stronger materials.
+Wood to stone.
+The access doors into the temple were oversized, and when worshipers entered the temple, an enormous statue of the god or goddess would face them down.
 This was not a house for humans, but the home of a God (al be it temporal).
+The gods did not rule as democratic beings, and neither did their architecture.

 This Greco-Roman approach to democratic architecture has been criticised by many, not least Frank Lloyd Wright (1867-1959).
 Wright’s architecture was anti palatial, asymmetrical over symmetrical, and expressed the bond between the American individual and the natural land he/she lives on.
 His remark that “The Lincoln Memorial is related to the toga and the civilisation that wore it. “ was not compliment or a confirmation of the founders dreams of the new Roman Republic, but a reference to the Roman Empire (Crick 2002).